 An Honors thesis project must be a minimum of six credits: typically, three credits of independent study (thesis research; must be converted to Honors) in the Fall semester of your senior year and three credits of UNIV 4697W Senior Thesis in the Spring semester.
 You should identify a thesis topic and a faculty supervisor no later than the second semester of your junior year.
 If you are in the sciences and are involved in laboratory research, you will probably begin your research even earlier.

-Prepare a thesis proposal and submit it to the Individualized Major Program the semester before you begin your project.
+Prepare a thesis proposal, have your thesis supervisor sign the proposal form, and submit it to the Individualized Major Program no later than the last day of classes of the semester before you begin your project.
 This is typically the Spring semester of your junior year.
-The proposal will help you to define the scope of your research, but it is not a definitive document.
-You will refine your topic as you do your research and discuss it with your thesis supervisor.
-The final result of the project may differ somewhat from your vision in the proposal.
+The proposal will help you to define the scope of your research.
+You will likely refine your topic as you do your research.
+Therefore, the final result of the project may differ somewhat from your vision in the proposal.

 Thesis Presentation and Submission

-Towards the end of your project you will make a public presentation of your findings in a venue that has been approved by your supervisor.
+As an Honors individualized major, you are expected to make a public presentation of your findings in a format and venue to be determined in consultation with your supervisor.
 We encourage you to make use of existing venues such as departmental exhibitions or Frontiers in Undergraduate Research, which is organized each Fall and Spring semester by the Office of Undergraduate Research.

 You will also need to submit an IMJR thesis approval form (in addition to the Honors thesis approval form) and a copy of your completed thesis to the IISP office.
 An electronic copy of your thesis is preferred.
 (But note that the Honors office expects a paper copy!)